 Stop Data Transfer: A change in the state of the SDA line from low to high when the SCL line is high defines a STOP condition.
 Each data transfer is terminated with a repeated START or STOP condition.

-Acknowledge: Each receiving device, when addressed, is obliged to generate an Acknowledge bit.
-A device that acknowledges must pull down the SDA line during the Acknowledge clock pulse in such a way that the SDA line is stable low during the high period of the Acknowledge clock pulse.
+Acknowledge: Each receiving device, when addressed, is obliged to generate an acknowledge bit.
+A device that acknowledges must pull down the SDA line during the acknowledge clock pulse in such a way that the SDA line is stable low during the high period of the acknowledge clock pulse.
 Setup and hold times must be taken into account.
-On a master receive, the termination of the data transfer can be signaled by the master generating a Not-Acknowledge ('1') on the last byte that has been transmitted by the slave.
+On a master receive, the termination of the data transfer can be signaled by the master generating a not-acknowledge (1) on the last byte transmitted by the slave.